homermultitext/hmt-editors-guide/src/editorial-policies.md

 **identifiable quotations**

 : Use TEI `q/ref` pair wrapped in a `cit` element.
 On `ref` element use `@type` attribute =`urn`.
-Inside `ref` element give the full cts urn for the quote.
+Inside `ref` element give the full cts urn for the quote (i.e. the text reference).
+The most common references will likely be *Iliad* or *Odessey* quotes.
+If you have other citations, see the lists of citable [authors](https://github.com/chs-tg/greekLit/blob/master/collections/greekLit-groups.csv) and [works](https://github.com/chs-tg/greekLit/blob/master/collections/greekLit-works.csv).
+If you have a known text that is not reference, create an [issue](https://github.com/chs-tg/greekLit/issues) in the repository.
 The scribe will not make quotes visually distinct.
 Use our print editions to help you, as well as context.

 [![quotation][quot]][111]